OpaxIV/drm_in_games/easyanticheat/analysis.md

 <br/>
 It is to be stated, that the analysis in this writeup only covers the EasyAntiCheat.sys binary.

+### Definition of a Mapper (Computer Science)
+In the English language mapping is defined as an operation that associates each element of a given set (the domain) with one or more elements of a second set (the range).
+In the context of computers, a mapper is usually used in conjunction with processes (programs).
+A widely used component in windows for example are the .dll (Dymanic-link Libraries).
+The use of DLLs helps promote modularization of code, code reuse, efficient memory usage, and reduced disk space.
+Certain external components, e.g. libraries or functions are then implemented at runtime, instead of the program having the same code as these external entities.
+By this the operating system and the programs load faster, run faster, and take less disk space on the computer.

 ### About the EasyAntiCheat.sys Module
 - Manual mapper:
 - Basically manual mapping a driver is essentially the same idea as manual mapping a DLL into a process.
 You are mapping the driver binary into kernel memory, doing some fixups and then you manually call the EntryPoint.
 This usually is done with the help of a signed vulnerable driver, that exposes a way to read and write to kernel memory over IOCTL.
 This circumvents DSE and all other official windows mechanisms, that ACs could use to detect your loaded unsinged driver.